xuankimtran/docs-1/pages/katalon-studio/docs/windows-keywords.md

 sidebar: katalon_studio_docs_sidebar
 permalink: katalon-studio/docs/windows-keywords.html
 ---
-> Starting with **Katalon Studio version 7.0**, you can run a test on a Windows desktop application.
+> Starting in **Katalon Studio version 7.0**, you can run a test on a Windows desktop application.

 ## startApplication